PostGEESE? Introducing The DuckDB Spatial Extension

 While there are many great and specialized tools for working with geospatial data, integrating geospatial capabilities directly into DuckDB has multiple advantages.
 For one, you get to operate, transform and join your geospatial data alongside your regular, unstructured or time-series data using DuckDBs rich type system and extensions like JSON and ICU.
 Secondly, spatial queries involving geometric predicates and relations translate surprisingly well to SQL, which is all about expressing relations after all!
 Not to mention all the other benefits provided by DuckDB such as transactional semantics, high performance multi-threaded vectorized execution and larger-than-memory data processing.

 Therefore, we're very excited to announce that DuckDB now has a Spatial extension packed with features easily installable from the DuckDB CLI and other DuckDB clients.
-Simply execute INSTALL spatial; LOAD spatial; from within DuckDB and you're good to go!
+Simply execute:

-No, we're not calling it GeoDuck either, that's just gross
+No, we're not calling it GeoDuck either, that's just gross.

 What's in It?